Chapter 3.5 – Ports and the Circular Economy

 • Reuse.
 A product can be transferred from one user to another by using a form of leasing or sharing involving collection, maintenance, storage, and delivery.

 • Recycle.
-Once consumption occurs, discarded products can be collected and used as inputs in manufacturing other products.
+Once consumption occurs, discarded products can be collected and used as inputs in the manufacturing of other products.

 Implementing these principles requires two fundamental changes within supply chains: